Low Energy Antiproton Ring

 The Low Energy Anti-Proton Ring (LEAR) was a particle accelerator at CERN which operated from 1982 until 1996.
 The ring was designed to decelerate and store antiprotons, to study the properties of antimatter and to create atoms of antihydrogen.
-Antiprotons for the ring were created by the CERN Proton Synchrotron via the Antiproton Collector and the Antiproton Accumulator.
-The creation of at least 9 atoms of antihydrogen were confirmed by the PS210 experiment in 1995.
+Antiprotons for the ring were created by the CERN Proton Synchrotron via the Antiproton Collector and the Antiproton Accumulator (AA).
+The creation of at least nine atoms of antihydrogen were confirmed by the PS210 experiment in 1995.